Skip to content

 print(y)

-If you want to actually change the value of the float itself, rather than just printing it, you can use either of these approaches in an assignment statement.
+If you want to actually change the value of the variable itself, rather than just printing it, you can use either approach in an assignment statement.
 For example:

 x = 3.14159265